NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 Raw Data Format
 ---------------

-This model can work with any text dataset, although it is recommended to balance the data, especially for the punctuation task.
+The Punctuation and Capitalization model can work with any text dataset, although it is recommended to balance the data, especially for the punctuation task.

-Before pre-processing the data to the required format, the data should be split into train.txt and dev.txt (and optionally test.txt).
+Before pre-processing the data to the format expected by the model, the data should be split into train.txt and dev.txt (and optionally test.txt).
-The development set (or dev set) will be used to evaluate the performance of the model during model training. \
-The hyper-parameters search and model selection should be based on the dev set, while the final evaluation of the selected model \
-should be performed on the test set.

-Each line in the train.txt/dev.txt/test.txt should represent one or more full and/or truncated sentences.
+Each line in the **train.txt/dev.txt/test.txt** should represent one or more full and/or truncated sentences.

 Example of the train.txt/dev.txt file: